ookk2011/wifi-pineapple-cloner/devices.md

+# Devices list

+The list of compatible devices is made with the data provided by OpenWRT.
+The filtering criteria were that they are supported by OpenWRT 19 and that they have the same capabilities as the original hard.

+Knowing this, there are two scenarios:
+1. OpenWRT data may be incorrect for some devices.
+1. If we change the criteria, the devices become many more, more than 500.

 Brand | Device | Type | CPU (MHz) | Flash (MB) | RAM (MB) | Architecture | Availability |
 -------------|-------------|-----------|-----------|-----------|-----------|-----------|-----------|
 8devices | Carambola 2  | Single Board Computer | 400 | 16 | 64 | mips_24kc | Available 2019